A brief on capital stacks and investment vehicles

 1st Mortgage Funds over high-quality projects usually provide for an annual return of 7% – 13%.

 Mezzanine Finance provides for “a form of lending to businesses in which a company that is borrowing pays a higher rate of interest than on other loans but has longer to pay back the debt, which may also be changed into shares in the company” (Cambridge Dictionary 2018).
 Mezzanine Capital is secured by 2nd or any mortgage ranking after over property and unlimited personal guarantees, which will be registered through a public register.

-It is common that the Preferred Shareholders will place caveats over the property through a public register, and impose covenants over the borrowing entity to prevent it from securing any other form of debts, so that technically the Preferred Shares shall only rank behind 1st and 2nd mortgage debt.
+It is common that the Preferred Shareholders will place caveats over the property through a public register, and impose covenants over the borrowing entity.
+This is to prevent it from securing any other form of debts so that technically the Preferred Shares shall only rank behind 1st and 2nd mortgage debt.

 Therefore, similar to Mezzanine Funds, Preferred Shares are exposed to Preferred Shareholders are exposed to a higher level of risk than mortgage debt holders as it ranks behind mortgagees.
 However, most Preferred Shares are secured by unlimited personal guarantees as well.
 Besides, if the registered mortgagees are reputable, such as banks, the quality of the projects could be re-verified by the large institutions which would be a risk control as well.